VS

 In terms of activity leading into the fight, Jesse ‘Bam’ Rodriguez had been fighting more than Carlos Cuadras.

-Going to this contest, Carlos Cuadras had last fought 1 year, 3 months and 13 days ago, while Jesse ‘Bam’ Rodriguez's last outing had been 3 months and 20 days ago.
+Going into this contest, Carlos Cuadras had last fought 1 year, 3 months and 13 days ago, while Jesse ‘Bam’ Rodriguez's last outing had been 3 months and 20 days ago.

-Cuadras' last 5 fights had come over a period of 5 years, 4 months and 26 days, meaning he had been fighting on average every 1 year and 29 days.
+Cuadras' last 5 fights had come over a period of 5 years, 4 months and 26 days, which means he had been fighting approximately every 1 year and 29 days.
 In those fights, he fought a total of 55 rounds, meaning that they had lasted 11 rounds on average.

 Rodriguez's last 5 fights had come over a period of 2 years, 6 months and 9 days, meaning he had been fighting on average every 6 months and 3 days.
 In those fights, he fought a total of 18 rounds, meaning that they had lasted 3.6 rounds on average.